Ruby laser: History

 As time went on, many scientists began to doubt the usefulness of any color ruby as a laser medium.
 Maiman, too, felt his own doubts, but, being a very "single-minded person," he kept working on his project in secret.
 He searched to find a light source that would be intense enough to pump the rod, and an elliptical pumping cavity of high reflectivity, to direct the energy into the rod.
 He found his light source when a salesman from General Electric showed him a few xenon flashtubes, claiming that the largest could ignite steel wool if placed near the tube.
 Maiman realized that, with such intensity, he did not need such a highly reflective pumping cavity, and, with the helical lamp, would not need it to have an elliptical shape.
 Maiman constructed his ruby laser at Hughes Research Laboratories, in Malibu, California.
 He used a pink ruby rod, measuring 1 cm by 1.5 cm, and, on May 16, 1960, fired the device, producing the first beam of laser light.

 Theodore Maiman's original ruby laser is still operational.
 It was demonstrated on May 15, 2010, at a symposium co-hosted in Vancouver, British Columbia by the Dr. Theodore Maiman Memorial Foundation and Simon Fraser University, where Dr. Maiman was adjunct professor at the School of Engineering Science.
 Maiman's original laser was fired at a projector screen in a darkened room.
 In the center of a white flash (leakage from the xenon flashtube), a red spot was briefly visible.

 The ruby lasers did not deliver a single pulse, but rather delivered a series of pulses, consisting of a series of irregular spikes within the pulse duration.
-In 1961, R.W.
-Hellwarth invented a method of q-switching, to concentrate the output into a single pulse.
+In 1961, Robert W. Hellwarth invented a method of q-switching, to concentrate the output into a single pulse.

 Ruby laser pistol constructed by Stanford Univ. physics professor in 1964 to demonstrate the laser to his classes.
 The plastic body recycled from a toy raygun contained a ruby rod between two flashtubes (right).
 The pulse of coherent red light was strong enough to pop blue balloons (shown at left) but not red balloons which reflected the light.

 In 1962, Willard Boyle, working at Bell Labs, produced the first continuous output from a ruby laser.
 Unlike the usual side-pumping method, the light from a mercury arc lamp was pumped into the end of a very small rod, to achieve the necessary population inversion.
 The laser did not emit a continuous wave, but rather a continuous train of pulses, giving scientists the opportunity to study the spiked output of ruby.
 The continuous ruby laser was the first laser to be used in medicine.
 It was used by Leon Goldman, a pioneer in laser medicine, for treatments such as tattoo removal, scar treatments, and to induce healing.
 Due to its limits in output power, tunability, and complications in operating and cooling the units, the continuous ruby laser was quickly replaced with more versatile dye, Nd:YAG, and argon lasers.